My entire career is based on three skills. This is how I went from peon to CEO.

 In 2007, I wanted to start my own company.
 But truth be told, I didn’t have much of a product track record.
+And I certainly did not understand all the necessary elements required to run a successful business such as Payroll, bookkeeping, or product research.
 So, rather than listen to investors tell me I wasn’t good enough, I just built the product I wanted to build.

 Three years later, that product was profitable, and I was living bi-coastally in New York and San Francisco while only working one day per week.
 Knowing how to code meant nobody could tell me no.